 Todd: Sorry bud, publishing’s gone bye bye.
 Make a short film with your pals and write more.
 Then hit the steam.

-Kristina: We may not need any more yoga teachers in LA (hah), but we always need more environmental advocates.
-The industry is really alive with opportunity here in L.A. and California.
-Update your LinkedIn, start searching for keywords that interest you, and reach out to people whose work you find inspiring.
+Kristina: We may not need any more yoga teachers in LA (haha), but we always need more environmental advocates.
+The industry is really alive with opportunity here in California.
+Update your LinkedIn, start searching for organizations that interest you, and reach out to people whose work you find inspiring.
 Keep the message brief and ask for a phone call or coffee.
 The worst they can say is no or nothing at all.